tari-project/rfcs/src/RFC-0330_Cerberus.md

 ## Shards, substates and state addresses

 The central idea of Cerberus is that all possible state objects are assigned a unique address, deterministically.
-Know the state, know the address [^1].
+Know the provenance of the state, know the address [^1].
 The state space is incredibly large, with 2^256 possible substate addresses;
 which is way more than the number of atoms in our galaxy.
 The chance of any two pieces of state ever trying to occupy the same substate is vanishingly small.